Appearance

 Step 5.
 Create some enclaves

 At this point, you have your nodes and users in the system.
-You should be able to see some of the nodes reporting into the EMC, designated by a green icon next to their name.
+You should be able to see the node reporting into the EMC, designated by a green icon next to their name.
 Now let's start making some connections to get things communicating.

-The network map will update to the provided configuration.
-Configurations will be sent to all the nodes associated with this enclave.
+The network map will update with the provided configuration.
+Configurations will then be sent to all the agents associated with this enclave.
 And you are ready to connect.

 Step 6.
 Test your connection

-The user can now go to the client app and connect to the enclave.
-After a quick user verification, the enclave will be active and the user can access the SSH service on the node.
+The user can now go to the client app and authenticate themselves.
+After a quick user verification, networking will be active and the user the node over SSH using the assigned VPN IP.

 Step 7.
 Celebrate! 🎉